VirgilSecurity/chat-back4app-android/README.md

 2. Checkout the e2ee branch:
 <img src="img/checkout_e2ee.png" width="500" >

-**Note!** In the text below you find such terms as Virgil Key, Virgil Card, Virgil Cards Service.
-In Virgil Security infrastructure:
-  - Virgil Key – this is how we call a User's Private Key;
-  - Virgil Card – Virgil Сards carry the Users’ public information, such as their Public Key.
-Virgil Сards are published to Virgil’s Cards Service for other users to retrieve them (Alice retrieves Bob’s Public Key in order to encrypt a message for Bob).;

 **In order to add E2EE to your chat it is necessary to perform the following steps:**
 1. Setup Your Android app